Kate Daniels (book series): Magic Shifts

 Eduardo, the mate of Curran's foster sister, George, has disappeared.
-Kate and Curran track Eduardo's car, which has been abandoned; they can see he was magically transported elsewhere.
+Kate and Curran track Eduardo's car; they can see he was magically transported elsewhere.
 Later, Kate visits the Mercenary Guild and finds a giant attacking.
-She uses a power word, but it backfires.
-She notices it is wearing a jewel, but after it's dead, the jewel is gone.
-She suspects another merc, Lago, of stealing it.
-The magic falls and suddenly Kate is overcome and passes out.
+She notices it is wearing a jewel, but after it's dead, the jewel is gone; she suspects another merc, Lago, of stealing it.
+Suddenly Kate is overcome and passes out.
 She wakes in the med ward, profoundly disabled from a stroke.
-The next day she undergoes a risky magic procedure and walks out afterwards under her own power.
-However, she has blacked out on everything after the giant died, including the missing jewel.
+She recovers quickly due to risky med magic, however, she has blacked out on everything after the giant died, including the missing jewel.

 Kate refocuses on the hunt for Eduardo.
 The magic at the scene of his car and of the giant were both bronze, which indicates a djinn.
-She talks to Mitchell, a friend who was once a human but is now a ghoul; he can feel the djinn calling, and knows it has a man in a cage - Eduardo.
-Outside the Casino, she is approached by Lago, who appears younger and is better dressed.
-The djinn bespells Rowena and Lago kidnaps her.
-Lago loses control of his car and emerges a giant.
+Lago, under the influence of the djinn, kidnaps Rowena, a Master of the Dead.
+After a chase, Lago loses control of his car and emerges a giant.
 Kate sees the jewel pierced to his skin and remembers he took it.
-She had promised Curran not to use power words after her stroke, so she forms a solid disc from her blood and throws it, nearly beheading the giant.
+She kills the giant.
 Nick, now the Knight Protector of the Order, arrives at the scene, claiming jurisdiction.
 He takes the jewel back to the Order, ignoring Kate's warnings.

-Roland has cornered her into a family dinner.
-She prods him for information on the djinn: her magic bounced off the giant because their family had once intermarried with them; and they are vindictive.
-Later, Christopher explains to Kate that ghouls are lesser forms of djinn.
-They require an influx of magic to reach the next level of being.

 When she returns home, Nick is there - the jewel is gone, stolen by the expert called in to examine it.
 There is a knock on the door: it is Bahir, Eduardo's estranged father.
 The djinn, Shakush, has a vendetta against their family; Bahir knows how to capture him.
-Because of the djinn magic in her blood, Kate can help Mitchell ascend; he swears to fight Shakush in exchange.
-With her blood and magic, he transforms into an ifrit hound, asking to be renamed.
-She chooses Adib.

-With Adib's help, they find Shakush.
-After killing his latest victim, they face the challenge of the jewel: the enchanted box that will trap it cannot be moved.
+After killing Shakush's latest victim, they face the challenge of the jewel: the enchanted box that will trap it cannot be moved.
 Kate and Curran carry the jewel step by step, tempted by the djinn.
 George takes the last steps, and Eduardo slams the lid of the vessel shut; it disappears, absorbed into the earth.